vegaluisjose/website/site/index.md

 for the purpose of programming and designing specialized hardware.
 There is an increasing interest in hardware acceleration due to major improvements in terms of performance-cost-energy compared to general-purpose hardware.
-However, most mainstream languages and compilers for accelerators today are lagging behind traditional software counterparts in many fronts, resulting extremely challenging to efficiently build robust specialized systems.
+However, most mainstream languages and compilers for accelerators today are lagging behind, resulting extremely challenging to efficiently build robust specialized systems.
 Consequently, my research focuses on creating principled and accessible tools and languages that addresses programming challenges around hardware accelerators.

 I hold a M.Sc. in Electrical and Computer Engineering from the University of Kaiserslautern (Germany) and a B.Sc. in Electrical Engineering from the